How To Foster Emotional Intelligence In Your Child

 For example, the next time you’re tempted to blow your top, stop, breathe, count to ten and remember as parents, it’s our job to teach kids to control their emotions.

 You should constantly strive to manage this behaviour yourself.
 If you fall off the horse, don’t waste time kicking yourself about it.
 Use your time and energy you have to get right back on.

-Before hiring caregivers and educators, childcare centres always consider attribute just to be sure that children under their care will be in safe hands.
+Before hiring caregivers and educators, daycare lane cove always consider attribute just to be sure that children under their care will be in safe hands.